-The intelligence tests were originally designed to screen the candidates with higher level of mental alertness.
-It is another debate whether intelligence equates to the IQ scores but it is a fact that majority of the successful people score average on IQ tests.
-Mental alertness may play some role but it is not the main reason of success, in most of the cases.
+The intelligence tests were initially designed to screen the candidates with a higher level of mental alertness.
+It is another debate whether intelligence equates to the IQ scores, but it is a fact that majority of the fortunate people score average on IQ tests.
+Mental alertness may play some role, but it is not the primary reason for success, in most of the cases.

 Then what are requirements for a successful life?

 People have been trying to answer this question for centuries.
-A lot has been said and much more shall be told in future.
-Daniel Goleman presented “Emotional Intelligence” as a main factor of success.
-He rejected the conventional concepts of intelligence, IQ scoring reliability and alertness of mind as elements of success.
-He argued that self-control, zeal and persistence are the main features of every successful story.
+A lot has been said, and much more shall be told in future.
+Daniel Goleman presented “Emotional Intelligence” as a leading factor in success.
+He rejected the conventional concepts of intelligence, IQ scoring reliability, and alertness of mind as elements of success.
+He argued that self-control, zeal, and persistence are the main features of every success story.